redhat-nfvpe/onap-on-openshift/README.md

 Deployment consists of two simple steps:
 1. Deploy an OpenShift cluster.
   * "all-in-one" on a single baremetal or virtual machine.
-Choose this option for a simple ONAP test-drive or for ONAP development.
+Choose this option for test-driving of or development on a subset of ONAP components (whole ONAP is likely too heavy-weight for a single node).
   * "multi-node" (coming soon) on a public or private cloud.
-Choose this option for a more production-like environment.
+Choose this option for a full ONAP deployment on a production-like OpenShift environment.
-1. Deploy ONAP.
+2. Deploy ONAP.

 ## 1. Deploy an OpenShift Cluster
 ### All-in-one Cluster
 Prerequisites:
-* A physical or virtual machine (e.g. from a public cloud provider) min.
-64GB RAM, 8 CPU cores, and 200GB disk for a full ONAP install (note that the requirements for OpenShift itself are negligible in comparison).
+* A physical or virtual machine (e.g. from a public cloud provider) with minimum 64GB RAM, 8 CPU cores, and 200GB disk for a reduced ONAP install (note that the requirements for OpenShift itself are negligible in comparison).
 * RHEL or CentOS 7.4 or higher installed.
 * User with privileges to `sudo` into root.

-To deploy Openshift:
+To deploy Openshift:M

     git clone https://github.com/redhat-nfvpe/onap-on-openshift.git
     cd onap-on-OpenShift